 Email Nominations to: Dr. Robert Sanders SUBJECT LINE: Zigli Research Award

-- A letter from the graduate student describing the research project, and outlining in detail how the funds will be used.
+- A statement from the graduate student describing the research project and outlining in detail how the funds will be used.

 - A letter of nomination and/or endorsement from a faculty mentor

 Eligible research includes theses and dissertations, capstone or major final research projects, products of learning.
 Research connected with regular course work is not eligible.
 When reviewing applicants for this award, reviewers should consider the following (not necessarily in order of importance):

 - How clearly is the research topic presented?

 - How significant is the research to the field?

 - Is there evidence that the applicant (student) contributed to the development of the research project, questions to be addressed, and the methodology to be employed.

 - How original is the topic to be researched and the questions to be addressed?

 - Is the letter of support from the faculty mentor strongly supportive and does the mentor suggest a certain level of independence on the part of the student for the research/scholarly activity?